obestwalter/loslassa/README.rst

 Why porcelain?
 ~~~~~~~~~~~~~~
 Sphinx is very powerful and provides the possibility to generate your documentation as PDF, HTML, Man-Page and whatnot.
 Even creating a new sphinx project with sphinx-quickstart, would leave a novice with a lot of stuff to cope with.
-I can't see my people to suffer through this without several nervous breakdowns.
+I can't see my people suffer through this without several nervous breakdowns.
 So the first idea is to just add some `porcelain <http://git-scm.com/book/ch9-1.html>`_ to the plumbing of sphinx and create
 a simple example project to get them going.

 Git porcelain porcelain